benntust/IG_liker/README.md

 # IG_liker

 IG_liker can automatically click "like" on the Instagram posts.
+Please key in your Instagram account, password, and a hashtag (without #) after executing.
+The program will open the browser to click "like" on the posts that include the hashtag.
 ***Please note that chromedriver.exe should be at same directory as IG_liker.py**

 ## HOW TO USE IT：